 The SUVCW web site can be found at http://www.suvcw.org.
 You can save yourself some time if you go directly to http://www.suvcwdb.org/home/search.php?action=search.
-The web site says that a free registration is required before you can access the database.
-However, I simply started searching, and everything worked perfectly for me.
-I never did register.
-Perhaps SUVCW will change that after reading this article.
+The site is free and no registration is required.

 The main search form has a lot of fields to fill in: first name, last name, birth date, death date, Union or Confederate, unit, state, branch, company or ship, rank, cemetery name and location, and more.
 You simply fill in whatever information you have and leave the remaining fields blank.
 Click on SEARCH, and the database will return a list of all entries that match your search criteria.

 I entered my own surname into the Last Name field and left all the other fields blank.
 I clicked on SEARCH, and about three seconds later the web site returned a list of 137 matches.
 I was especially intrigued by one entry: a man who also shares my first name as well as last name.
 I’ll use him as an example of the information available in this database:

 If federal, State From:

 Cemetery Name: Ohio Soldier’s & Sailors’ Home Cemetery